• Home

 Alternate Baking Method

-2. Lightly brush or spray the patties with a little olive oil or cooking spray to help them brown and keep them moist.
+2. Lightly brush or spray the patties with a little olive oil or cooking spray to help them brown.

 3. Bake for about 15-20 minutes, flipping halfway through.
 This ensures both sides get golden brown and crisp.